 Pat moved on to become an assistant coach under head coach Sean McAloon at St. John’s College High School in Washington, D.C.
 He went on to become head coach at St. Mary’s Ryken High School in Leonardtown, Maryland, a position he held for three years.

+Pat has coached and served countless young men who’ve gone on to play at the DI, DII, and DIII levels.
 In addition to coaching boys basketball, Pat has taught English and history courses at the high school level.
 He has also written for The New York Times.